-I was upset that, even though leashes are legally required on the trail, the owner chose to not leash his dog (or leash it when he got to the lookout… or even keep it in his sight!) and it was the dog who suffered for it.
+I was upset that, even though leashes are legally required on the trail, the owner chose to not leash his dog or even keep it in his sight!
+And it was the dog who suffered for it.

 The incident definitely put a damper on our hiking fun.

-Good Etiquette When Hiking With Your Dog
+9 Rules of Good Etiquette When Hiking With Your Dog

-I compiled a list of big don’ts when hiking with your dog based on my 10+ year of experience and observation.
+I compiled a list of big don’ts when hiking with your dog based on my 15+ year of experience and observation.

 Worse, I don’t want you to unknowingly do something that gives all dog owners a bad name in someone’s eyes.

 These are some of the ways you can ensure you are being responsible and respectful dog owner when on the trail:

-- Make sure dogs are allowed on the trail
+1) Make sure dogs are allowed on the trail

 Research the trail before you go and if it says “No Dogs Allowed” leave your dog at home, don’t go, or make arrangements for someone to watch your dog while you are hiking.

-- Follow the leash laws`
+2) Follow the leash rules